-355.103(b)(1)(A)(iii)(II), the contracted provider's unrecovered cost of meals and roomand-board furnished to direct care staff, uniforms, staff personal vehicle mileage reimbursement, job-related training reimbursements, and job certification renewal fees are not to be reported as benefits but are to be reported as costs applicable to specific cost report line items.
-However, if they are subject to payroll taxes, then they are reported as salaries and wages.
-See 1 TAC Section 355.103(b)(1)(A)(iii)(III)(-e-) and instructions on meals for staff, supplies for staff meal preparation, staff personal vehicle mileage reimbursement, and housing costs for live-in staff for further direction on the correct reporting of these costs.
+355.103(b)(1)(A)(iii)(II), the contracted provider's unrecovered cost of uniforms, staff personal vehicle mileage reimbursement, job-related training reimbursements, and job certification renewal fees are not to be reported as benefits but are to be reported as costs applicable to specific cost report line items unless they are subject to payroll taxes, in which case they are reported as salaries and wages.
+See 1 TAC Section 355.103(b)(1)(A)(iii)(III)(-e-) and instructions on staff personal vehicle mileage reimbursement for further direction on the correct reporting of these costs.